Eberhofer/MasterMind/README.md

 ```
 knuth(g)
 brute_force(h)
+bfo(h)
 ```

 While MasterMind is a very popular game for the beginning programmer and the literature on it is abundant, it is surprisingly difficult to come up with a canonical solver that scales well.
 Further, there does not appear to be one single best algortihm.
 Rather, there are different notions of 'optimal' dependent on preference. knuth, for example, never needs more than 5 attempts for the classic MasterMind game and is optimal from a worst case perspective.
-However, execution time explodes quickly if the number of slots and/or colors is increased.
-In addition, generalizing the starting point ('aabb') is not trivial. brute_force, on the other hand, is very quick, gets the result usually in 5 guesses or less and scales reasonably well being o(n).
-However, it is memory intensive and can take more than 5 guesses to arrive at the solution. brute_force_generator takes care of the memory issue, is about as fast brute_force on average, but in its current implementation (lexical order) frequently requires 9 or 10 guesses.
+However, execution time explodes quickly with O(n^2) if the number of slots and/or colors is increased.
+In addition, generalizing the starting point ('aabb') is not trivial. brute_force, on the other hand, is very quick, gets the result usually in 5 guesses or less and scales reasonably well being O(n).
+However, it is memory intensive and can take more than 5 guesses to arrive at the solution. brute_force_generator takes care of the memory issue, is about as fast brute_force on average, but in its current implementation (lexical order) frequently requires 9 or 10 guesses. brute_force_optimized alleviates the memory issue somewhat (by using a generator initially instead of a list) and appears to be optimal from a practical point of view.
+For example, it can solve 6-color MasterMind with 10 slots on a raspberry pi 3  in roughly two hours, while brute_force does not have enough memory for 9 slots and knuth already requires >20 minutes for 5 slots.

 ## create your own solvers
 The game class offers some methods to facilitate the creation of new solvers.
 That was the point of the project to begin with.
 The methods are (assuming a game g already constructed):